PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 ### Solution

-To solve these issues, the proposal is to ship a new command in Windows and the PowerShell Gallery that would;
+To solve these issues, the proposal is to ship a new command in Windows and the PowerShell Gallery that would:

 - Be locally discoverable
 - Perform a simple download and install of the latest LTS release of PowerShell
-- Include parameter options to select Stable,Preview or Long Term Service releases
+- Include parameter options to select Stable, Preview, or LTS releases

 ## Goals/Non-Goals